JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 }
 ```

-Recusive function has to implement two requirements: one is that the problem must be reduced and another is there must be the exit condition.
-In factorial algorithm, line third `if (n == 0)` could be the exit condition, and line sixth `n * factorial(n – 1)` makes the problem smaller.
-Finally, the argument n will become 0 in this line and meet the exit condition, then function recusive is finished and return number 1.
+To implement a recusive function, there are two requirements: one is that the problem must be reduced and another is that it needs the end condition.
+In factorial function, line third `if (n == 0)` could be the end condition, and line sixth `n * factorial(n – 1)` makes the problem smaller.
+Finally, when the argument n becomes 0 and meet the exit condition, the function call is finished and return value 1.

 ```cpp
 int factorial (int n)